 If you are using story point-based capacity planning estimates, you generally won't be logging work completed.
 For that reason, we recommend navigating to Settings ⚙️> Workspace > Configure, and changing the Remaining estimate field to Add as logged time.
 This way as your teams complete master features, features, and requirements, the record will show as done in capacity reports.

-Note: If you are using story-based capacity planning estimates, the Original estimate field will not sync between Aha! and Jira.
+Note: If you are using story point-based capacity planning estimates, the Original estimate field will not sync between Aha! and Jira.
 But you can sync it to a custom field.

 - Including Sub-tasks: This Jira-side field mapping option is useful if you do not have sub-tasks mapped in your integration but wish to visualize estimates related to sub-tasks within Aha!
 It will take the aggregate estimates of all Jira sub-tasks plus the Jira standard issue and send that through to the corresponding Aha! field.